pac4j/pac4j/documentation/docs/clients/kerberos.md

 title: Kerberos
 ---

-*pac4j* allows you to login using the Keberos authentication mechanism (also known as SPNEGO or Microsoft HTTP Negotiate).
+*pac4j* allows you to login using the Kerberos authentication mechanism (also known as SPNEGO or Microsoft HTTP Negotiate).

-The Kerberos clients require to define an [Authenticator](../authenticators.html) to handle the credentials validation.
+The Kerberos clients require defining an [Authenticator](../authenticators.html) to handle the credentials validation.
  Most likely all you need is to use the existing `KerberosAuthenticator` with a `SunJaasKerberosTicketValidator` which will do all the heavy-lifting of the Kerberos ticket validation.

 ## 1) Dependency